-Can I provision Cloud Databases if I don’t have Cloud Servers, Cloud Load Balancers, or Cloud Sites on my account?
+Can I provision Cloud Databases if I don’t have Cloud Servers or Cloud Load Balancers on my account?

 Yes.
 High availability instance groups allow for both internal connections on their data center’s internal service network (ServiceNet) as well as external networks via a public IP/hostname.
 Single instances and replica sets are provisioned only with network interfaces on ServiceNet.
 Connecting to one of these types of Cloud Databases instances remotely requires either a Cloud Server or Cloud Load Balancer to proxy the connection.

 What kind of storage solution does Cloud Databases offer?

 Each Cloud Database instance comes with an attached storage volume.
 Storage volumes are automatically provisioned on a shared Internet Small Computer System Interface (iSCSI) storage area network (SAN) that provides for increased performance, scalability, availability, and manageability.
 Applications with high I/O demands are performance-optimized and data is protected through both local and network RAID-10.
 Additionally, network RAID provides synchronous replication of volumes with automatic failover of SAN nodes and load balancing across available storage clusters.

 How is performance better than running a MySQL database on a Cloud Server?

 Every Cloud Databases instance is optimized for performance.
 Cloud Databases uses container-based virtualization, which eliminates the performance bottlenecks of the traditional hardware virtualization and enables your database to run at near bare metal speeds.
 It also uses dedicated SAN storage and high speed networking to give you faster access to your data.